Orlin D. Velev

 Orlin D. Velev (Орлин Д. Велев) (born November 3, 1963, in Plovdiv, Bulgaria) is the S. Frank and Doris Culberson Distinguished Professor in the Department of Chemical and Biomolecular Engineering at North Carolina State University.
 He is best known for his work in soft matter, colloid science, and nanoscience.

 Biography

 Orlin D. Velev was born in Plovdiv, Bulgaria.
 Velev received his B.S. and M.Sc. in Chemical Physics and Theoretical Chemistry in 1989 from Sofia University.
 He continued his doctoral studies at Sofia University to earn his Ph.D. in Physical Chemistry in 1996, while also spending one year as a researcher at the Nagayama Protein Array project in Japan.
-Following a postdoctoral position (1996-1998) and research assistant professorship (1998-2001) at the University of Delaware, Velev joined the faculty in the Department of Chemical and Biomolecular Engineering at North Carolina State University in 2001, where he currently resides.
+Following a postdoctoral position (1996-1998) and research assistant professorship (1998-2001) at the University of Delaware, Velev joined the faculty in the Department of Chemical and Biomolecular Engineering at North Carolina State University in 2001.
 He is married to Anka Veleva and they have one son, Orlin Velev Jr., who works in the aerospace industry.